Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 }

 dependencies {
-    implementation(kotlin("power-assert-runtime"))
+    // (1) For now, the Gradle plugin does not automatically add the runtime library. implementation(kotlin("power-assert-runtime"))
 }

 powerAssert {
-    defaultSourceSets = PowerAssertSourceSets.ALL
+    // (2) New Gradle configuration to include all source sets by default. defaultSourceSets = PowerAssertSourceSets.ALL
 }
 ```

 Adding the above to your `build.gradle.kts` file will enable the Power-Assert compiler-plugin for all source sets.
 The
-important part is the addition of the runtime library, you to experiment with the new `PowerAssert` annotation and
+important part is the addition of the runtime library so you can experiment with the new `PowerAssert` annotation and
 `CallExplanation`.
 The presence of the runtime library will also enable the `CallExplanation(...).toDefaultMessage()`
-style messages for existing function calls, so you can experience the those improved diagrams.
+style messages for existing function calls, so you can experience the improved diagrams.

 Here are some examples of what you could build!